10 Best Free Text Editors for macOS 10.14

 Developed by Bare Bones, TextWrangler is another best text editor on macOS 10.14.
 This tool can be regarded as a lightweight version of BBEdit, also designed by Bare Bones.
 It has all the features needed by hardcore developers to carry out operations in specific columns in a CSV, or in a server admin for scriptwriting.

-- It offers basic text editing as well as manipulations
+- It offers basic text editing as well as manipulations.

-- TextWrangler is a free yet ideal alternative to BBEdit
+- TextWrangler is a free yet ideal alternative to BBEdit.

-- It has an inbuilt FTP or STFP browser
+- It has an inbuilt FTP or STFP browser.

-- It is robust and fast to start up
+- It is robust and fast to start up.

-- It isn’t maintained any longer
+- It isn’t maintained any longer.

 This software is a command line-based text editor for macOS 10.14.
 One of the most renowned text editors on the market, Vim does not have a steep learning curve.
-It features a stack of documentation which assists a user in learning how to use the app conveniently.
-Vim is designed with quick reference, help documents, along with a tutorial that runs for 30 minutes to get you acquainted with it.
+It features a stack of documentation that assists a user in learning how to use the app conveniently.
+Vim is designed with a quick reference, help documents, along a tutorial that runs for 30 minutes to get you acquainted with it.

-- It has capabilities and features for command-based text editing
+- It has capabilities and features for command-based text editing.

 - It is easy to use

-- Vim requires great effort to customize
+- Vim requires great effort to customize.

-- It offers poor support for external tooling
+- It offers poor support for external tooling.

 4. Komodo Edit

-- It is an extremely professional and comprehensive tool
+- It is an extremely professional and comprehensive tool.

-- It has inbuilt FTP
+- It has inbuilt FTP.

-- Free and open-source, Komodo Edit supports a limited Vim mode
+- Free and open-source, Komodo Edit supports a limited Vim mode.

-- It isn’t very lightweight
+- It isn’t very lightweight.

-- It includes project files to project code
+- It includes project files to project code.

 5. Sublime Text

-Though this app is a commercial text editor to create text file macOS 10.14, it has an evaluation version which can be used for an unlimited period; this makes it free in reality.
+Though this app is a commercial text editor to create text file macOS 10.14, it has an evaluation version that can be used for an unlimited period; this makes it free in reality.
 Sublime Text features a Python Application Programming Interface and allows multiple languages.
 Furthermore, the software’s capabilities can be enhanced with the aid of plugins, which are often developed by communities and offered via free software licenses.

-- Sublime Text comes with an easy-to-use interface
+- Sublime Text comes with an easy-to-use interface.

-- There are 22 different themes you can select from
+- There are 22 different themes you can select from.

-- Sublime Text 10.14 has inadequate language support
+- Sublime Text 10.14 has inadequate language support.

-- It takes time to load large files on Windows
+- It takes time to load large files on Windows.

-- It allows multi-tabbed editing, multiple panes, and auto-completion
+- It allows multi-tabbed editing, multiple panes, and auto-completion.

-- The software offers a user interface that is friendly
+- The software offers a user interface that is friendly.

-- It does not have text UI
+- It does not have text UI.

-- It is extremely slow to start-up
+- It is extremely slow to start up.

-TextMate basically employs the extremely robust capabilities of UNIX command console in a user-friendly and neat GUI.
+TextMate basically employs the extremely robust capabilities of the UNIX command console in a user-friendly and neat GUI.
 This provides you with the best of the two worlds — as a committed programmer or a beginner code user.
-TextMate integrates features such as auto-indentation, search and replace within project, dynamic outlines, column selection, among others.
+TextMate integrates features such as auto-indentation, search and replace within the project, dynamic outlines, column selection, among others.

-- The program features an extensive library of plugins
+- The program features an extensive library of plugins.

-- It is free and open source
+- It is free and open-source.

 8. GNU Emacs

 Emacs, first launched in 1976, is popular for its unique techniques for getting the job done.
 It employs a programming language called Emacs-Lisp, which has the most fundamental functions of editing for expanding the capabilities of the program beyond its humble text-based origin.
-Some of these expansions are, an email client, file manager, news reader as well as games such as Tetris and Snake.
+Some of these expansions are an email client, file manager, newsreader as well as games such as Tetris and Snake.

-- It can be entirely controlled using the keyboard
+- It can be entirely controlled using the keyboard.

-- It lets you debug, manage files, and compile
+- It lets you debug, manage files, and compile.

-- It has a long learning curve
+- It has a long learning curve.

-- Its extensibility can, occasionally, be a source of distraction to your work
+- Its extensibility can, occasionally, be a source of distraction to your work.

 9. Visual Studio Code